Part 1 – One Summer Day

 Part 2 – One early summer morning

-For two decades, the events of that day would haunt me.
+For two decades, the events of that summer day in Arizona would haunt me.
 I would sometimes wake in a cold sweat at night, the memory of that day invading my dreams and making them nightmares.
 At times when I would be able to sit back and chill out, I would suddenly find that picture and that day at the front of my mind, ruining whatever relaxation I had hoped to achieve.

 Two events happened that led me down a path I had hoped, wished, and prayed I would never have to travel, but travel it I did.